Trey Anastasio at Red Rocks, August 1996

 The Year of 1996

 1996 was a year of streamlining and evolution.
-Two racks became one, a new Koa hollowbody joined the guitar stable, the MTI Rotophaser gave way to a Motion Sound Pro 3 Leslie mid-year, and a small percussion kit entered the picture.
+Two racks became one, a new Koa #1 joined the guitar stable, the MTI Rotophaser gave way to a Motion Sound Pro 3 Leslie mid-year, and the small percussion kit — debuted in early October 1995 — continued as a fixture of the stage setup.

 Amp CAE SE 3+ · Groove Tubes Dual 75